-No doubt you have all received your heating bills from last month’s arctic bomb temperatures.
-I also have little doubt that most of your jaws dropped wide open.
+How have your heating bills been over the last few weeks?
+I have little doubt that most of your jaws dropped wide open.

 Some of you probably ran through the house and noticed all the cold spots in the house, did your best to fix those situations, sealed the areas around the windows, replaced or added weather-stripping around and under the doors.
 Maybe you even used that plastic sheeting and a blow-dryer to completely seal up the entire window.

 But now, you’re looking at your bill and saying I thought all of this was going to help, why is my bill still so high?
 The one place you probably forgot to look was up.